An instrument for clarifying sustainability of garments

-The Shades of Green instrument has been developed to structure environmental and social sustainability information of products in a simple yet comprehensive and actionable form.
-It aims to clarify sustainability communication, making it easier to understand and compare the multi-faceted sustainability aspects of textile and fashion items.
+The aim of the Shades of Green instrument is to offer simple yet comprehensive environmental and social sustainability information of products in an actionable form.
+The instrument aims to help product-level sustainability communication to consumers, making it easier for them to understand and compare the multi-faceted sustainability aspects of textile and fashion items.

-Today, understanding and comparing the sustainability aspects of items is challenging due to a variety of different third-party verified sustainability labels and free-form sustainability communication.
-The Shades of Green instrument, being positioned between the two, offers transparent and comparable information, supporting consumers in making better decisions for the planet and people.
+Today, understanding and comparing the sustainability aspects of garments is challenging due to a variety of different third-party verified sustainability labels and free-form sustainability communication.
+The Shades of Green instrument, being positioned between the two, offers transparent and comparable information, supporting consumers in making more sustainable purchasing decisions.

-The instrument maps both the environmental and social aspects throughout a product’s lifecycle focusing on design, materials, production, support services and working conditions.
-It has three levels, the minimum integration, the advanced integration, and the innovation, demonstrated as a staircase with different shades of green.
+The instrument encapsulates both the environmental and social aspects throughout a product’s lifecycle focusing on materials, production, support services and working conditions.
+It has two levels, Sustainability Basic and Sustainability Innovation, demonstrated as a staircase with different shades of green.
 In order to meet the instrument criteria, companies need to be well on the way of developing the sustainability of their products.
-Many of the fashion items of today do not qualify and remain outside of the instrument levels, on the brown level.
+Many of the fashion items of today do not qualify for the requirements of the instrument.

 The academically rooted Shades of Green instrument has been developed in the FINIX research project on sustainable textile systems by Postdoctoral researcher Linda Turunen and Professor of Sustainability Management Minna Halme.

-The three levels of environmental and social sustainability
+The two stairs of environmental and social sustainability of a product

-The instrument categorizes products into three different levels based on their environmental and social sustainability features.
-The criteria at the levels build upon each other, meaning that the requirements at the lighter green levels must be met before moving to the darker green levels.
+The instrument categorizes products into two different levels based on their environmental and social sustainability features.
+The criteria of these levels emphasize circular economy and the longevity of the product.
+The criteria at the levels build upon each other.
+In other words, the requirements at the lighter green level must be met before moving to the darker green level.

-This way, it acknowledges the process-like nature of sustainability and encourages companies to strive towards the higher levels.
+This way, it acknowledges the process-like nature of sustainability and encourages companies to strive towards the higher level.

 The light green level considers actions that reduce harm in the current fashion system.

-From an environmental perspective, this refers to using environmentally preferred raw materials, eliminating hazardous chemicals, and reducing production-related waste.
+From an environmental perspective, this refers to using environmentally preferable raw materials, eliminating hazardous chemicals, and reducing production-related impacts.

 From a social perspective, this refers to assuring transparent and decent working conditions in the apparel manufacturing phase.

-The dark green level considers actions that are centered around doing good by providing innovative, highly sustainable solutions.
+The dark green level considers more forward-looking actions that are centered around doing good by providing innovative, highly sustainable solutions.

-From a social perspective, this refers to transparency and assuring responsible working conditions throughout the supply chain.
+From a social sustainability perspective, this level requires transparency and assuring decent working conditions not only in the production but also in the materia production phase and pursuits to secure working conditions throughout the supply chain.

 The instrument development process

-The Shades of Green instrument development process has included three phases by far and is still ongoing.
+The Shades of Green instrument development process has included four phases thus far and still continues.

 In the first phase, the instrument logic was grounded in previous literature and then refined based on 12 stakeholder interviews with companies, NGOs and experts.